Why Twitter Inc. (TWTR)’s Most Recent Report Reveals Some Hints About Its Future

 Truist gave a rating of “Buy” to TWTR, setting the target price at $80 in the report published on July 23rd of the current year.

-Volatility was left at 2.62%, however, over the last 30 days, the volatility rate increased by 2.82%, as shares sank -2.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -10.13% lower at present.
+Volatility was left at 2.96%, however, over the last 30 days, the volatility rate increased by 3.69%, as shares surge +7.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.25% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TWTR starting from Gadde Vijaya, who sale 2,388 shares at the price of $59.86 back on Sep 15.
-After this action, Gadde Vijaya now owns 772,154 shares of Twitter Inc., valued at $142,946 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TWTR starting from Montano Michael, who sale 4,500 shares at the price of $61.02 back on Sep 20.
+After this action, Montano Michael now owns 578,337 shares of Twitter Inc., valued at $274,590 using the latest closing price.

-SEGAL NED D., the Chief Financial Officer of Twitter Inc., sale 5,000 shares at $59.99 during a trade that took place back on Sep 14, which means that SEGAL NED D. is holding 582,269 shares at $299,950 based on the most recent closing price.
+Gadde Vijaya, the Chief Legal Officer of Twitter Inc., sale 2,388 shares at $59.86 during a trade that took place back on Sep 15, which means that Gadde Vijaya is holding 772,154 shares at $142,946 based on the most recent closing price.

 Stock Fundamentals for TWTR